 Decentralized Finance (DeFi)

-DeFi – ‘Decentralized Finance’ – is the latest buzzword in the world of FinTech, RegTech, cryptocurrencies and digital assets.
-Yet little is really known about its meaning, legal implications and policy consequences.
-This paper introduces DeFi, puts DeFi in the context of the traditional financial economy, connects DeFi to Open Banking and ends with some policy considerations.
-We suggest that decentralization has the potential to undermine traditional forms of accountability and potentially erodes the effectiveness of traditional financial regulation and enforcement.
-At the same time, where parts of the financial services value chain are decentralized, there will be a reconcentration of a different (but possibly less regulated, less visible and less transparent) part of the value chain.
-DeFi regulation supervision could and should focus on this reconcentrated part to ensure effective oversight and risk control.
-Looking more broadly, decentralized finance offers the potential for an entirely new way to design regulation, building regulatory approaches into DeFi as a design feature, potentially decentralizing both finance and its regulation: the ultimate expression of RegTech.
+DeFi (‘decentralized finance’) has joined FinTech (‘financial technology’), RegTech (‘regulatory technology’), cryptocurrencies, and digital assets as one of the most discussed emerging technological evolutions in global finance.
+Yet little is really understood about its meaning, legal implications, and policy consequences.
+In this article we introduce DeFi, put DeFi in the context of the traditional financial economy, connect DeFi to open banking, and end with some policy considerations.
+We suggest that decentralization has the potential to undermine traditional forms of accountability and erode the effectiveness of traditional financial regulation and enforcement.
+At the same time, we find that where parts of the financial services value chain are decentralized, there will be a reconcentration in a different (but possibly less regulated, less visible, and less transparent) part of the value chain.
+DeFi regulation could, and should, focus on this reconcentrated portion of the value chain to ensure effective oversight and risk control.
+Rather than eliminating the need for regulation, in fact DeFi requires regulation in order to achieve its core objective of decentralization.
+Furthermore, DeFi potentially offers an opportunity for the development of an entirely new way to design regulation: the idea of ‘embedded regulation’.
+Regulatory approaches could be built into the design of DeFi, thus potentially decentralizing both finance and its regulation, in the ultimate expression of RegTech.

 Keywords: DeFi, Decentralized Finance, FinTech, Blockchain, Distributed Ledger, Financial Regulation, Supervision, RegTech